Kevin-Xu-2001/consulting-firm-website/README.md

-# consulting-firm-website
+Freelance project for constructing a homepage for a business & immigration consulting firm in Montreal.
-We develop the website for a business and immigration consulting firm in Canada.
+Built with React.js.
+Will be hosted on Firebase/Netlify.